lrspeiser/Geometry-Gated-Gravity/paper.md

 ### 2.3 Theory and relation to LogTail

-We show that the LogTail phenomenology arises from a kinetically screened scalar (k‑mouflage) whose non‑linear kinetic term forces a universal $1/r$ fifth‑force profile in low‑density galaxy outskirts, while screening suppresses the field in high‑surface‑density inner regions.
-This delivers (i) the logarithmic potential tail, (ii) a surface‑density gate that is a derived environmental response (not an ad‑hoc switch), and (iii) a small, nearly scale‑independent lensing–dynamics slip $\Sigma_{\text{lens}}\lesssim 1$.
+We show that the LogTail phenomenology arises from a kinetically screened scalar (k‑mouflage; Babichev, Deffayet & Esposito‑Farèse 2011; Brax & Valageas 2014) whose non‑linear kinetic term forces a universal $1/r$ fifth‑force profile in low‑density galaxy outskirts, while screening suppresses the field in high‑surface‑density inner regions.

 #### 2.2.1 Action, quasi‑static limit, and stability